-One point five minutes ago I had a flashback.
+Eight minutes ago I had a flashback.
+The following is my stream-of-consciousness account of those eight minutes.
 I refuse to google it to see if it’s true, or if I imagined the whole thing.
-I think I don’t really care either way.
 The year was… 1992?
 1993?
 I was playing the hit arcade game NBA Jam.
 A lot.
 I remember playing NBA Jam […]

 Category: Wide world